Information on planned strike action

 - Wednesday 1 March – EIS and UCU

 Union members who take part in the strike action will not work on the strike days.
 As is normal practice in these circumstances, the University will withhold pay from trade union members for each day that they take strike action.

 Is the University open during the strike action?

 Yes.
 The University is open as normal.
-We expect our students to come to the University on these days and classes will not be affected.
+We expect our students to come to the University on these days.

 Can I join the strike?